GenesisFR/HowToBecomeGoodAtShooters/README.md

 - protects you and nearby allies from disruption when deployed (like any other deployed skill as long as you're within 5m and using Technician)
 - heals nearby deployed shields while holstered (TODO: verify this information)
 ##### Stinger
-- efficient against explosive drones due to their low HP
+- efficient against drones due to their low HP
 - counts as explosive damage
 - initial damage and ticks affected by DTA